South Korea's Park, in reversal, vows hard line with North Korea

 South Korea last week suspended the operation of the Kaesong industrial zone, which had been run jointly with the North for more than a decade.
 The industrial park was a key source of hard currency for the impoverished North.

-Seoul also agreed to enter talks with Washington for deploying a missile defence system in South Korea, which China strongly opposes.
+Seoul also agreed to enter talks with Washington for deploying a missile defense system in South Korea, which China strongly opposes.

 She did not specify what the measures would involve.